dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 **Merging Rule** (`merging_rule`): specify how downloaded Accelerometer data is merged to location data.
 ACC events can allocated to either:

-- the latest recorded location available preceding sampling time (`'latest'`, the default), or
+- the most recent location event recorded prior to the ACC sampling start time (`'latest'`, the default), or

 - the closest-in-time recorded location (`'nearest'`)

-**Store ACC track information** (`store_acc_track_info`): check-box to choose whether to store track data from merged ACC data as an attribute of the output `move2` object.
+**Store ACC track information** (`store_acc_track_info`): check-box to choose whether to store the track attribute table from merged ACC data as an attribute of the output `move2` object.
+To reduce data redundancy, ACC track data is dropped from the ACC data prior to the nesting step in the merging process.
+This option allows to store the ACC’s track attribute table for potential future use or reference.
 Default: `FALSE`.

 **Filter downloaded ACC data by time interval** (`acc_timefilter`): an integer defining the time interval, in minutes, for thinning the ACC